ponydorkiness/BFtoTMBWW/README.md

 https://mothereff.in/brainfuck-minifier
 This removes any newlines or invalid characters.

+3. Your compiled file will be in `program.tmw` you can then put this into a interuppter.
 ## Notes

 This interpreter runs on a slightly modified version of Brainfuck: